alexeibex/alexeibex.github.io/ConstitutionalChapters/DormantCommerce.md

 # The Dormant Commerce Clause
+- Set of doctrines developed from Common Law designed to support the principles of the commerce clause
+  - No preferring your own state's business over out of state business.
+    - Excpetions

 ## Facial Discrimination Against Out-of-State Commerce
 - Courts treat as "virtually per se invalid" laws that facially dscriminate against interstate commerce